mingrammer/bit-counter/README.md

 ## Decrement

 Decrement the bit count by 1.
-It inverts 0 to 1 until it encounters 1, and inverts the corresponding bit to 0 when it encounters 1.
+It inverts 0 to 1 until it encounters 1, and inverts 1 to 0 when it encounters 1.

 ### Decrease 8 (001000) to 7 (000111)